fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 draft: true

 ---
 ## In work, I’m sometimes asked for accessibility guidelines or to help people who have less knowledge on the topic.
-I am most definitely not an accessibility expert however I have picked up lots of tips and knowledge since I began working on websites back in 2003.
-So I thought it’d be a handy resource if I collected my web accessibility guidelines, tips and tests in one place.
+I am most definitely not an accessibility expert however I try hard and have picked up lots of tips and knowledge since I began working on websites back in 2003.
+So for future reference I’m collecting here my general web accessibility guidelines, tips and tests.
+---

 ## Table of contents